nullptropy/raytracer/README.md

 # Raytracer

-Raytracer implementation in pure C99.
-This project also features a 24 bit bmp encoder and as well as a simple linear algebra library for doing vector math.
+A simple raytracer implementation.
+This project also features a 24 bit BMP encoder and as well as a simple linear algebra library for doing vector math.

 # TODO
 - [ ] extend the linear algebra library to support matrix math